Ultrasound – The Key to Imaging for Varicose Veins

 Who should perform my diagnostic venous ultrasound?

 Diagnostic ultrasound is extremely complicated.
 It takes years of training and experience to be really good at performing and interpreting it.
 In addition, the human venous system has many variations and unique conditions which are often hard to understand or interpret.
-Whoever performs your ultrasound should not only be experienced in ultrasound, but also have a thorough understanding of the wide range of normal and abnormal appearances of veins.
+Whomever performs your ultrasound should not only be experienced in ultrasound, but also have a thorough understanding of the wide range of normal and abnormal appearances of veins.
 It would be even more advantageous to you if the person performing your ultrasound is thoroughly knowledgeable about the various treatment options which are used in different situations.

 In the community there is a wide range of training, knowledge, and experience amongst those who perform venous ultrasound.
-Depending upon the practice, your study might be performed by any of a number of different individuals – an inexperienced technologist, a more experienced technologist, an MD with minimal ultrasound training, or if you’re fortunate, an MD with a vast amount of ultrasound training and experience.
+Depending upon the practice, your study might be performed and/or supervised by any of a number of different individuals – an inexperienced technologist, a more experienced technologist, an MD with minimal ultrasound training, or if you’re fortunate, an MD with a vast amount of ultrasound training and experience.
 Why is this important?
 Sometimes there is more than one problem.
 Sometimes the diagnosis is complicated.
 If the sonographer does not obtain accurate or incomplete information, you may be under-treated or over-treated by your physician.
 So it is critical that your study is performed and interpreted by an expert, to get the best results possible.